marcopxt/marcopxt.github.io/_pages/Research_pro.md

   - Evaluate the predictive ability of genomic values for some target traits in Sweet Corn when genotypes at some SNPs loci were imputed rather than measured directly.

 ***

+## Genotype-by-environment interaction in potato breeding program

+### Motivation

+Large planted crops faces the

+- **Objective**
+  - To recommend potato varietys for target population of environments.

+***

 <br>